Q: Am I registered to vote?

 A: Check My Vote or call your county elections office.
 If you are currently registered anywhere in Oregon you can update your registration and get a ballot for your new address.

 A: Voters can change party by updating their registration.
-The only time ballots are mailed by party is the Primary Election which will be held in May 2012.
+The only time ballots are mailed separately by party is the Primary Election.

-A: Ballots for voters in Multnomah County are mailed Friday, Apri 29.
+A: Ballots for voters in Multnomah County are mailed beginning 20-days before election day.
 Military and overseas voters are mailed ballots 45-days prior to the Election.
 Out-of-state voters are mailed ballots up to 29-days prior to the Election.

-A: Ballots are mailed Friday, April 29th.
-Multnomah county voters who do not get a ballot by Thursday, May 5, should call 503-988-3720.
-After May 13, voters must go to their county elections office to get a replacement ballot.
+A: Multnomah county voters who do not get a ballot should call 503-988-3720.
+After October 31, voters must go to their county elections office to get a replacement ballot.
 The Multnomah County Elections Office is located at 1040 SE Morrison Street, Portland.

-A: Multnomah County residents are mailed a Voters' Pamphlet April 26-28, one per residential household.
+A: The Secretary of State mailed the Voters' Pamphlet to all residential households in Oregon.
+The Multnomah County Voters' Pamphlet is inserted in the State Voters' Pamphlet.
 Voters can pick up additional copies at most local post offices or your county elections office.
-You can also view the Multnomah County Voters' Guide online.
+Voters can call the Secretary of State's office at 1-866-ORE-VOTE to request another copy be mailed.
+You can also view the State and Multnomah County Voters' Guide online.